So here you go, folks. Presenting…Mr. Wayfarer.

-His scream punched through the room where I was hiding for my life and sucked me cold out of sleep.
-It had just turned midnight Saturday and as the dream evaporated, I did not know I would rest again only after dawn.
-My son had woken – for the umpteenth time – in pain and spit his thick, cloudy cough into the waiting mountain of Kleenex.
+His scream punched the room where I was hiding for my life and sucked me cold out of sleep.
+It had just turned midnight and as the dream evaporated, I did not know I would rest again only after dawn.
+My son had woken – yet again – to spit thick, cloudy coughs into the waiting mountain of Kleenex.
 Tennyson cried, holding the ice pack down on his head, wiping at watery eyes.
 How much can a kid take?
 How much could I?
-Unrelenting 16-hour-shifts nursing him hand and foot and chasing down every possible remedy, days of aborted sleep.
+Unrelenting 16-hour shifts nursing him hand and foot and chasing down every possible remedy, days of aborted sleep.
 I was now battling the flu.

 This thing that’s mowed him down unflinching in the face of the best practitioners and products turned out to be a seasonal pollen allergy.
 Which is why it stealthily flared all last month as the pollen count here rose, and let up the two days it fell.
 Spring comes early in Southern California.
-On the way home with the diagnosis the other day, I decided to grab some plants to filter the air in Tennyson’s room.
-We picked out a big, tall palm and a cute little guy who made us smile, a Money Tree.
+On the way home with the diagnosis the other day, I decided some plants would filter the air in Tennyson’s room.
+We picked out a big, tall palm and a cute little guy that made us smile, a Money Tree.
 Ten minutes later on our driveway, Tennyson was clutching his throat, hands wet with desperate tears.
 His throat tightened and hurt.
-I was afraid he would stop breathing.
-OTC antihistamines didn’t work.
-Eucalyptus and peppermint oils opened up the passages.
-As it happens, he was allergic to the plants.
+The plants!
 How sad is that, being allergic to the Money Tree!
 And a virus came along to kick him while he was down, sending him flying off a cliff, making sure not to neglect his parents.
 I didn’t remember my boy being so sick.
 But reserves are not bottomless.
 It’s incredible what life asks of us sometimes.

 Where’ve I been?
 I’ve been stressed, if that isn’t obvious.
 We’re behind in school.
 Testing for Memory Master lies around the corner.
 The TV network PBS is also doing a feature on our music school and Tennyson was to be at the drums filming next week.
 The best laid plans of mice and moms, see them wheel away like chaff in the wind.
 It will be hard to swallow those events passing us by.
 The little mister has missed every baseball practice and Saturday’s opening game.
 We’ve been so disappointed, but the email from the coach touched me deeply.